plasticanu/android_sagp/Report.md

 *[What other design decisions have you made which you feel are relevant?
 Feel free to separate these into their own subheadings.]*

 ## Summary of Known Errors and Bugs
+1. *The server thread will malfunction if input request String is not valid.*
+- Consequence: The server thread will terminate if the input request String is not valid.
+Both server and clients must be restarted to function again.
+- Current Fix: The client request message pattern is hard coded on the android client side.
+Invalid input is forbid by the android client.
+For the manual test client, it must be handled with cautious and referring to the grammar encoded in the FakeServer.java.

+2.
 // TODO: u7297753
 *[Where are the known errors and bugs?
 What consequences might they lead to?]*